chocolatey-community/chocolatey-packages/automatic/msys2/README.md

 Update-SessionEnvironment         # refresh environment vars ridk install 2 3                  # use ruby's ridk to update the system and install development toolchain
 ```

+## Package parameters

+- `/InstallDir` - Path to installation directory, by default msys will be installed in `Get-ToolsLocation`.
+- `/NoPath`     - Do not add msys installation directory to system PATH.
+- `/NoUpdate`   - Do not automatically update with Pacman according to the [official instructions](https://msys2.github.io).

+Example: `choco install msys2 --params "/NoUpdate /InstallDir:C:\your\install\path"`

+## Notes

+- MSYS2 itself will not be installed again on updating or reinstalling the Chocolatey package.
+Instead, the existing MSYS2 will be updated with Pacman.
+Manually delete the installation folder to force complete reinstallation.
+- **If the package is out of date please check [Version History](#versionhistory) for the latest submitted version.
+If you have a question, please ask it in [Chocolatey Community Package Discussions](https://github.com/chocolatey-community/chocolatey-packages/discussions) or raise an issue on the [Chocolatey Community Packages Repository](https://github.com/chocolatey-community/chocolatey-packages/issues) if you have problems with the package.
+Disqus comments will generally not be responded to.**